conorcook7/StringService/README.md

 	 ]

 5. After calls are prepared with the previous requirements in Postman, send the call.
 6. Finished.
-You will be returned the sorted list.
+You will be returned the sorted list in the body of the response.
-7. This image shows a successful run of the application
+7. This image shows a successful run of the application server-side
 	<img src="src/img/cmd-line-success.png" width="80%">

 ## Testing & Output

-### Sample Input
+### Sample Input - Requested List to be Sorted

 1. This image is the Postman header for setting the Key/Value to Content-Type & application/json.
 <img src="src/img/postman-header.png" width="80%">